iffybooks/host-a-website-at-home/README.md

 ## Set up a firewall

-A firewall is a piece of software that restricts access to your device over the network, allowing certain kinds of network traffic and blocking the rest.
+A firewall is a piece of software that restricts access to your device over the network.
+In this section you'll install and configure the firewall `ufw`, which will permit or deny each network request (inbound and outbound).

-You'll start by installing a firewall program called `ufw` (short for "Uncomplicated Firewall").
+❏ You'll start by installing `ufw` (short for "Uncomplicated Firewall").
 Run the command `sudo apt install ufw`, then follow the prompts.

 <img src="images/vlcsnap-2024-05-04-18h19m02s699_border.png" />

 &nbsp;

-Run the command below to deny incoming network connections by default.
+❏ Run the command below to deny incoming network connections by default.

 ```
 sudo ufw default deny incoming